orcada-io/guides/website/docs/network/network-setup.md

 We'll use LAN1 as our public network, LAN2 as our private network and LAN3 as our management network.

+**Note:** Later on we'll configure static routes from the Internet Gateway to the interior router's LAN1.

 ## Switch

 A network switch is a device used to connect computers to a local area network.